AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments-core-components.md

 ### Using fragments within fragments {#using-fragments-within-fragments}

-You can create nested Adaptive Form fragments, which means you can drag-drop a fragment in another fragment, and can have nested fragment structure.
+You can create nested Adaptive Form fragments, which means you can add a fragment in another fragment, and can have nested fragment structure.

 ### Using a form fragment multiple times in an Adaptive Form {#using-form-fragment-mutiple-times-in-af}